 The toy was imported from J. Schowanek, a manufacturer in West Germany, and was sold in F.A.O.
 Schwarz stores for $7.95 between July, 1976 and January, 1979.
 The foreign manufacturer stated that it has stopped producing this toy.

 F.A.O.
-Schwarz told CPSC that other firms have imported and sold the toy but that Schearz does not know the names of these companies.
+Schwarz told CPSC that other firms have imported and sold the toy but that Schwarz does not know the names of these companies.
 CPSC urges consumers to contact its toll-free Hotline at (800) 638-2772 if they know of other importers or retailers of the hazardous exercises.

-The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products.
-Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
-CPSC’s work to ensure the safety of consumer products has contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.
+The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury associated with the use of thousands of types of consumer products.
+Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
+Since the CPSC was established more than 50 years ago, it has worked to ensure the safety of consumer products, which has contributed to a decline in injuries associated with these products.

-Federal law bars any person from selling products subject to a publicly announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.
+Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.

 For lifesaving information: